 3. Craft concise supporting copy

 If you decide to use supporting copy, you need to make it clear and concise.
-Use bullet points to highlight the important details, and make any statements you want to stand out bold so that people scanning the page will get the point.
+Use bullet points to highlight the important details, and make any statements you want to stand out bold so that people scanning the web page will get the point.

 “Writing high-converting landing page copy is a science and an art.
 The single most important thing?
 Clarity,” says James Wilkinson, CEO and co-founder of Balance One Supplements.